Recent Searches

 Decades of advocacy have slowly, but surely gained traction to give due credit to Black contributions and accomplishments.
 Black History Month is now widely celebrated, spotlighting the role of Black people — individually and collectively — in our social and cultural development, spanning the arts, sciences, and political spheres.
 Still, broad recognition wanes every year when Black History Month ends.

-Deaf history-makers receive less mainstream attention, but momentum is building for greater Deaf visibility in media and DEIA spaces.
-Through greater availability of interpreting and captioning services and more consistent consideration of Diversity, Equity, Inclusion, and Accessibility, more Deaf and hard-of-hearing people are staking their claim in shared public spaces.
+Deaf history-makers receive less mainstream attention, but momentum is building for greater Deaf visibility in media.
+Through greater availability of interpreting and captioning services and more consistent consideration of accessibility and inclusion, more Deaf and hard-of-hearing people are staking their claim in shared public spaces.
 Sign language users are showing up in growing numbers in TV and movies, advertising, and social media.

 Black Deaf individuals exist at the intersection of these identities and live an experience that is unique, overlapping, and historically absent from discussions and movements involving marginalized groups.
 That’s more than a minor oversight; representation matters, and generations of Black Deaf people have gone without it.